 For the most part, the benefits center around easier management, faster responsiveness and greater visibility enabled by emerging supply chain technology.
 Out-of-date practices that rely on pen and paper, phone calls and email are slow and cumbersome in comparison to things like dedicated online platforms.
 Some specific advantages include:

 Simple coordination Technology enables seamless communication across your supply network, with all parties able to use a single platform.
-Online platforms allow for easy booking of services, quick order changes and the ability to respond to changing circumstances.
+Online platforms allow for test of services, quick order changes and the ability to respond to changing circumstances.

 Standardized metrics and reporting A digital platform can make it easier for on-the-ground inspectors to take their measurements or record their observations, more accurately and more efficiently.
 Measurements are automatically placed into a report that you’ve designed, maximizing useful data and avoiding human errors like poor handwriting and lost forms.